Every web page is a user interface. It presents information to the user, and the user can interact with it, mostly by clicking on links.

+Or the name of the brosewr.
 Or the URL of the page.
-It depends on how the browser displays pages that don't have a title, and a number of
+It depends on how the browser displays pages that don't have a title, and a number of other factors.

 So remember to use the "TITLE" tag to add a title to every page on your web site.